Eutrochium dubium (Willd. ex Poir.) E.E.Lamont

-Eutrochium dubium is a herbaceous perennial plant up to 5.3 feet (1.7 m) tall.
-Stems are sometimes purple, sometimes green with purple spots.
-The plant produces numerous flower heads in flat-topped arrays, each head has 4 to 10 dark purple (rarely pink or white) disc florets but no ray florets.
+Eutrochium dubium is a herbaceous perennial plant that grows up to 5.3 feet (1.7 m) tall.
+Stems are sometimes purple, sometimes green, with purple spots.
+The plant produces numerous flower heads in flat-topped arrays.
+Each head has 4 to 10 dark purple (rarely pink or white) disc florets but no ray florets.

 USDA hardiness zone 3a to 9b: from −40 °F (−40 °C) to 30 °F (−1.1 °C).

 How to Grow and Care

 Sweet Joe Pye Weed is happiest with full sun to part shade in moist to wet soils.
 It prefers that the soil does not dry out, which is why clay works well for Joe Pye.
 It has no serious insect or disease problems.